ROCm/HIP/docs/markdown/hip_profiling.md

 rocm-profiler --help will show additional options and usage guidelines.

 See this [blog](http://gpuopen.com/getting-up-to-speed-with-the-codexl-gpu-profiler-and-radeon-open-compute/) for more information on profiling ROCm apps (including HIP) with CodeXL.

+The 2.2 version of Windows CodeXL does not correctly handle Linux line-endings.
+If you are collecting a trace on Linux and then viewing it with the 2.2 Windows CodeXL, first convert the line ending in the .atp file to Windows-style line endings.

 ### HIP Markers
 #### Profiling HIP APIs